-What’s the ideal Cocker Spaniel weight?
-That will depend on your pet’s age, health, sex and size of frame.
-On this page you'll find useful guidelines to help you calculate how much your puppy should weigh and help you to determine the ideal weight for your adult Cocker Spaniel.
+What's the ideal Cocker Spaniel weight?
+Well, that depends on your pet's health, age, sex and size of frame.
+Learn how to calculate how much your new Cocker puppy should weigh now and what his weight should be when he's an adult.

 In order to work out the ideal Cocker Spaniel weight, there

-are a few things we need to look at, such as the breed, (whether it's American or English) the size, age and sex of the dog, as well as the dog's health and lifestyle.
+are a few things that need to be taken into account, such as the breed, (whether it's American or English) the size, age and sex of the dog, as well as the dog's health and lifestyle.

 The American Cocker Spaniel is slightly smaller than its English cousin and in both breeds the females are slightly smaller than the males.